Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

             3. Provide valid password
             4. Click 'Sign In' button
         Expected result:
-            The Username and Password should be verified and the user should be directed to the Game page.
+            If the user provided a valid Username and Password combination, they should be directed to the Game page.
+            If the user provides a faulty Username/Password combination, the rendered view should not change.
         Actual result:
             TBD
         Status (Pass/Fail):
             TBD
         Notes:
-            None
+            None.
         Post-conditions:
             User is directed to the game page.